awilli1186/wee-website/content/script/screen/values.md

 ---note---

-**Note:** You can also add additional custom values by setting the HTML font family to a numeric string in your CSS.
+**Note:** Wee uses the font family of the HTML element to reference the current breakpoint.
+You can  add additional custom values by setting the value to a numeric string in your CSS.
 This would typically be done in a custom media query.

 ```css
 @media (max-width: 600px) {